Orlando Criminal Appeals Lawyer

-All cases begin in the trial court will eventually end in the trial court, once a decision or ruling occurs.
-The case could be dismissed by the judge early in the litigation or a final judgment or conviction could be entered after a full trial.
-When the trial portion is concluded, a party unhappy with the outcome (typically the losing side, but sometimes even the winning side) may have grounds for an appeal.
-This simply means that the case may be able to be reviewed by a higher court, for mistakes of the law that occurred at the trial level.
+All cases begin and eventually end in the trial court once a decision or ruling has been made.
+The judge may dismiss the case early in the litigation, issue a final judgment, or a conviction could be entered after a full trial.
+When the trial portion is concluded, a party who is dissatisfied with the outcome (typically the losing side, but sometimes even the winning side) may have grounds for an appeal.
+This simply means that the case may be eligible for review by a higher court to look for mistakes of law that occurred at the trial level.
 However, appeals do not only apply to trials.
 Appellate attorneys may file an appeal for an illegal sentence, a motion against them, or an interlocutory appeal.

 An appeal typically begins with filing a notice of appeal in the trial court.
 The party appealing -- known as the "appellant" -- must also designate an appellate record.
 The appellate record consists of materials from the trial court that the appellant would like to present to the appellate court and use in appeal.